Bjurt construction notes

 The 16-sider is big.
 Really big.
 Like, “half the size of my house and barely able to fit into my backyard” big.
 The tubing for it weighs about 350 lb; the tarp (once it is created) will weigh about 100 lb.
 The big one was much more than twice the amount of work as the small one.
 Just keeping track of the number of fixtures we’d need taxed my feeble math ability.

 The most important difference, aside from the number of sides, is that the roof poles need to be twice as long.
-The wall modules are the same (in our case, constructed of 5′ and 7′ 16-gauge tubes of .75″ diameter), but for roof poles we used 1⅛” 16-gauge tubes.
+The wall modules are the same (in our case, constructed of 5′ and 7′ 16-gauge tubes of .75″ diameter), but for roof poles we used 1â…›” 16-gauge tubes.
 Because the roof poles alone will weigh about 150 lb, in addition to being too long to transport, we are using half-poles.
-Two half-poles of 7′ are joined by a 1″ diameter wooden dowel on the inside, and a 12″ x 1.315″ reinforcing sleeve on the outside; these fasten to the half-poles on both sides of the joint.
+Two half-poles of 7′ are joined by a 12″ x 1.315″ reinforcing sleeve on the outside; these fasten to the half-poles on both sides of the joint.
 Ensuring collinearity on these was daunting.
-Our workflow was as follows: Insert dowels and drill out one set of half-poles at both ends.
+Our workflow was as follows: divide the half-poles into two sets of 16.
+Drill out one set of half-poles at both ends—these will be the distal poles.
 Drill out the reinforcing sleeves at both ends.
-Drill out one set of half poles only at the end opposite the joint.
-Attach the sleeves to the poles that have the dowels.
-Mate a half-pole with sleeve and its counterpart.
+Drill out one set of half poles only at the end opposite the joint—these will be the medial poles.
+Attach the sleeves to the distal poles.
+Mate a distal pole and its medial-pole counterpart.
 Align the hole in the sleeve with a collinearity mark on the tube within, and drill through the interior tube.
 This ensures that the holes at the opposite ends of the joined-up pole are collinear.

 The first steps in assembly are similar to the small bjurt: set up the walls, and connect the medial half-poles to the crown truss lying on the ground.
 Because we were using a perimeter cable with a turnbuckle instead of perimeter poles, the cable should be attached at this step with the turnbuckle opened up to create some slack.